Some information about Hawarden Rangers.

 The Gladstone Playing Fields are located in between Hawarden and Ewloe, opposite Hawarden High School, and not far away from Buckley/Ewloe junction on the A494 road.
 Car parking is readily available at the fields, with the football field a short walk away from the car park.
 Note that they are public fields, so the facilities can be basic with snacks and hot drinks not always available there.

-The fields are just a ten-minute walk away from Hawarden railway station, whilst there are also bus stops very near to the playing fields.
-Getting on the 4 / 4S / X4 bus routes will also take you from Chester train station to Hawarden, and will take about 45 minutes on the bus.
-Also, there are no pubs nearby, with the nearest pubs being located on Hawarden high street, roughly a fifteen-minute walk away from the ground but just five minutes from the train station.
+The fields are just a ten-minute walk away from Hawarden railway station, which is located on the Borderlands Line, whilst there is also the Groomscroft bus stop very near to the entrance of the playing fields.
+The 4/4S (Chester to Mold) Arriva bus routes will take you directly from Chester train station to Hawarden’s Groomscroft bus stop, and the journey will take about 45 minutes.
+The nearest pub to the Gladstone Playing Fields is the Crown & Liver Inn, which is a ten-minute walk in the direction of Ewloe, whilst the Fox & Grapes and the Glynne Arms are located on the main street in the middle of the village, roughly a fifteen-minute walk away from the ground but just five minutes from the train station.

 Hawarden Rangers are a famous team within Flintshire football, as they are renowned for their excellent youth teams which have produced professional players, such as Barry Horne, Ian Rush and Michael Owen.
 Their senior side was founded in 1971 as a natural progression for the many players who progressed through the youth teams in the town.
 For the vast majority of their history, they competed within the Clwyd League system, and were considered one of the stronger teams within Clwyd throughout the 1980s and 1990s.